History of Zagreb: Old Zagreb

-"Old Zagreb" was popularized by Gjuro Szabo, an admirer of Zagreb antiquities who advocated their conservation.
-The city's recorded history indicates a continuity of urban settlement beginning in the 13th century.
+The term "Old Zagreb" was popularized by Gjuro Szabo, an admirer of Zagreb antiquities who advocated their conservation.
 Old Zagreb consisted of two settlements on neighboring hills - Gradec (also known as Gornji Grad) and Kaptol - and the houses in the valley between them along the former Medveščak creek (present-day Tkalčićeva Street).
 It includes settlements at the beginning of Vlaška Street III, beneath the diocesan (later archdiocesan) seat.

 Kaptol

+The foundation of Kaptol (on the eastern slope) is traditionally dated in 1094, when Ladislaus I of Hungary founded the Zagreb diocese during the War of Croatian Succession.
 The Kaptol settlement was an asymmetric rectangle, with Bakačeva Street on the south and the present-day Kaptol School on the north.
 Kaptol derives its name from capitulum, the Latin word for the group of Canons Regular who ruled the settlement.
 Kaptol Street ran north–south across the Kaptol terrace, with the canons' residences in rows along it.

-Kaptol (on the eastern slope) was documented in 1094, when Ladislaus I of Hungary founded the Zagreb diocese.
 The bishop's residence and the cathedral were in the southeastern portion of the Kaptol hill.
 Vlaška Ves, near the cathedral, was first mentioned in 1198.
 In 1334, the canons of Zagreb established a colony of serfs near their residences north of Kaptol.
 This was the beginning of a settlement along the present-day Nova Ves street.
-The cathedral was consecrated in 1217, and restored and rebuilt in 1263 after it was damaged by Mongol raids in 1242.
-That century, two Gothic churches were built in Kaptol: St. Francis, with its Franciscan monastery, and St. Maria's.
-Both underwent reconstruction during the 17th and the 18th centuries.
+The cathedral was consecrated in 1217, and restored and rebuilt in 1263 after it was damaged in Mongol invasion of 1242.
+That century, two Gothic churches were also built in Kaptol: St. Francis, with its Franciscan monastery, and St. Maria's.

 Kaptol originally had no major fortifications; it was enclosed with a palisade, which was repeatedly destroyed and rebuilt.
 Its defensive walls and towers were built between 1469 and 1473.
 Prislin Tower, near the Kaptol School, is one of the best-preserved fortifications of the era.
-In 1493, the Turks were defeated at Sisak.

-In preparation for a Turkish invasion, the bishop of Zagreb had fortifications built around the cathedral and his residence.
-The defensive towers and walls built between 1512 and 1520 still stand, except those facing the front of the cathedral in Kaptol Square (which were demolished in 1907).
+During Hundred Years' Croatian-Ottoman War, in preparation for a possible Turkish attack, the bishop of Zagreb had fortifications built around the cathedral and his residence.
+The defensive towers and walls built between 1512 and 1520 still stand today, except those facing the front of the cathedral in Kaptol Square (which were demolished in 1907).
 In the neighborhood of Opatovina small houses still stand, but in the neighborhood of Dolac a number of small, narrow streets were demolished in 1926 when construction began on the Dolac Market.